opf/openproject/modules/gitlab_integration/README.md

 ## Example workflow

-A typical workflow on Gitlab side would be:
+A typical workflow on GitLab side would be:

 1. **Create Issue.**